We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Quitting cold turkey

-NRT is meant for people who smoke more than 10 cigarettes a day.
-If you smoke 10 or fewer cigarettes per day, you may want to quit “cold turkey.”
-This is quitting without the use of nicotine replacements.
+You also have the option to quit “cold turkey,” which quitting without the use of nicotine replacements or other supportive medications.
 Your withdrawal symptoms will be stronger, but a plan can help get you through the rough patch.
 The following tips may help you quit successfully:

 • Choose a specific date to stop smoking.
 This will ideally be when you don’t have too much on your calendar.